ark-applications/ark/services/arkdns/README.md

 The `app_name` is optional, the stack will define a `root_app` that {deployment_name}.{stack_root_domain} should go to.

+TODO: Add support for CNAME records. internal queries can use a CNAME to get a container name from app name

 ## Admin API

+TODO: Update this

 **GET** `/v1/stacks/{stack_id}/deployments/{deployment_name}` - Returns DNS records for the deployment **POST** `/v1/stacks/{stack_id}/deployments/{deployment_name}` - Creates a new deployment